Scripture Reference:![]()

 The Story:

 Farmers in those times did not plant seeds using tractors.
-The farmer would take a hand full of seeds and carefully toss them onto the soil.
-After he was finished he would cover the seeds over with soil and then wait for the plants to grow.
-Planting seeds is called “sowing”.
+The farmer would take a handful of seeds and carefully toss them onto the soil.
+After he was finished, he would cover the seeds with soil and then wait for the plants to grow.
+Planting seeds is called “sowing.”
 Jesus’ story is called the Parable of the Sower and the Seed.

-In the parable the farmer sowed seeds and the seeds fell into four different kinds of soil.
+In the parable, the farmer sowed seeds, and the seeds fell into four different kinds of soil.
 The first seed fell onto a path where people walked.
 The soil on the path was hard because it was packed down.
-The seed that fell on the path just rolled on the top of it.
-Soon a bird came along and gobbled the seed up.
+The seed that fell on the path just rolled on top of it.
+Soon, a bird came along and gobbled the seed up.

 The next seed fell on some rocky soil.
-The seed sprouted very quickly and in a few days had leaves and roots.
-But soon the plant was dead.
+The seed sprouted very quickly and had leaves and roots in a few days.
+But soon, the plant was dead.
 That was because the roots could not grow in rocks.
 When the roots died, the plant died.

 The last seed fell on very good soil.
-Soon the plant sprouted and leaves began to appear.
-The roots were healthy and the plant grew bigger every day.
-Grain began to appear on the stalk and when the right time came, the farmer picked the grain so he could sell it or crush it to make flour for bread.
+Soon, the plant sprouted, and leaves began to appear.
+The roots were healthy, and the plant grew bigger every day.
+Grain began appearing on the stalk, and when the right time came, the farmer picked the grain to sell or crush it to make flour for bread.

 The people asked Jesus what the parable meant.
-He told him that the seed was like the things he was trying to teach them about the kingdom of God.
-Jesus taught lots of people about God being the King over the whole world in the same way that the farmer planted lots of seeds.
-Not all of the farmer’s seeds grew and not everyone who heard Jesus believed what he said.
+He told them that the seed was like the things He was trying to teach them about the Kingdom of God.
+Jesus taught many people that God is the King of the world in the same way that the farmer planted lots of seeds.
+Not all of the farmer’s seeds grew, and not everyone who heard Jesus believed what he said.
 Different people have different kinds of hearts.
-There are different kinds of hearts just like there are different kinds of soils.
+There are different kinds of hearts, just like there are different kinds of soils.

 The hard soil of the path was like the hard hearts of people who heard Jesus’ teaching but did not even understand or care what it meant.
-When people have hard hearts then they do not want to follow God.
-They just go away from God like the seed got taken away by the birds.
+When people have hard hearts, then they do not want to follow God.
+They go away from God like the birds took the seed.

-The seed that fell on the rocky soil was like someone who hears about God and becomes a Christian.
-They are so happy to find God but then they change their minds and turn away from him.
-That is like the plant whose roots die.
+The seed that fell on the rocky soil was like someone who heard about God and became a Christian.
+They were so happy to find God, but then they changed their minds when things got hard and turned away from Him.
+That is like a plant whose roots die.

-Remember the seed that fell on the soil that had weeds and thorns in it?
+Remember the seed that fell on the soil with weeds and thorns?
 That plant never got big.
-That is like people who listen to the Word of God but then get so busy making money and having fun that they don’t have time to worship him.
-Too much money and too much fun keep them from being strong and healthy Christians just like the weeds that choked the plant.
+That is like people who listen to the Word of God but then get so busy making money and being worried about their lives that they don’t let God’s teaching change them or help them grow.
+Caring too much about money and being so worried about things in life keep them from being strong and healthy Christians, just like the weeds that choked the plant.

-Finally, Jesus explained what the good soil meant.
+Finally, Jesus explained what good soil meant.
 The good soil was the kind of heart that we should all have.
-The good soil is a heart that listens to God’s word and tries to obey him.
-Just like the seed grows in good soil, the words of Jesus grow in good hearts.
-The person whose heart is like the good soil always wants to listen to God and to make him happy by obeying him.
+Good soil is a heart that listens to God’s Word and tries to obey Him.
+Just like the seed grows in good soil, the words of Jesus grow in open hearts.
+The person whose heart is like the good soil always wants to listen to God and to make Him happy by obeying Him.
+God wants all of us to have hearts that love Him and follow Jesus’ words.
+He wants everyone to hear the good news about His Kingdom.

-Do you have a good heart?
+Do you have a heart that wants to love God?
 Does God’s word go into your heart?
-Are you growing up to be a good Christian?
+Are you growing up to be a healthy believer with a deep love for God?

 top